-Securing the right to education and vocational training for CBOW is of extreme importance for their future; it increases their possibility to find a respected job and place within society.
-Education is necessary to break the cycle of poverty and hardship - a situation where many CBOW find themselves in - and can make sure they feel a valued member within their own home and the wider community.
-However, for CBOW, poverty is often greatly compounded with social challenges, stigmatisation and social alienation in the school environment, which will further compromise their academic achievements and in the end, their right to education.
-Having a lack of sufficient resources to pay school fees can have a deep impact on the self-esteem of CBOW, who are already in a very precarious and sensitive situation.
-Besides the necessity of being able to afford school fees, it is important that the d.
-360 UN Committee on the Rights of the Child (CRC) 'General Comment No 1 (2001), Article 29 (1), The aims of education' (17 April 2001) CRC/GC/2001/1, 2.
-361 J Hogwood and others, '"I Learned Who I Am": Young People Born From Genocide Rape in Rwanda and Their Experiences of Disclosure' [2018] Journal of Adolescent Research 549, 565; B Rohwerder, 'Reintegration of Children Born of Wartime Rape' (Institute of Development Studies 2019) 13.
+Securing the right to education and vocational training for CBOW is of extreme importance for 106. their future; it increases their possibility to find a respected job and place within society.352 Education is necessary to break the cycle of poverty and hardship - a situation where many CBOW find themselves in - and can make sure they feel a valued member within their own home and the wider community.353 However, for CBOW, poverty is often greatly compounded with social challenges, stigmatisation and social alienation in the school environment, which will further compromise their academic achievements and in the end, their right to education.354 Having a lack of sufficient resources to pay school fees can have a deep impact on the self-esteem of CBOW, who are already in a very precarious and sensitive situation.355 Besides the necessity of being able to afford school fees, it is important that the school environment is one that feels safe and comfortable in order to fully enjoy their right to education.356 Unfortunately, stigma and shame can lead to the marginalisation of CBOW within the school environment, and in society as a whole.
+Certain coping mechanisms can then arise in order to deal with their outcast status.
+Based on anecdotal evidence, strategies of striving to be exemplary and worthy of belonging, so "that our mothers don't regret why they gave birth to us" can be one way in which the impact of their experienced shame and stigma is managed.357 Other coping mechanisms can, however, go in the opposite direction and can consist of more destructive ways to deal with the trauma, being dropping out of school, substance abuse or engaging into sex-work as a means of financial support.358

+351 UN Committee on the Rights of the Child (CRC), General comment No. 1 (2001), Article 29 (1), The aims of education, 17 April 2001, 2.

+352 J. Hogwood, C. Mushashi, S. Jones and C. Auerbach, "I Learned Who I Am": Young People Born From Genocide Rape in Rwanda and Their Experiences of Disclosure", Journal of Adolescent Research 2018, 565; B. Rohwerder, "Reintegration of Children Born of Wartime Rape, Institute of Development Studies 2019, 13.
+353 Ibid.